zathras/jovial_svg/README.md

 Parsing an XML file isn't terribly efficient, and it's generally better to do any asynchronous loading before building a widget tree.
-This package includes tools to make its use more efficient in these ways.
+This package includes tools to make its use more efficient in bot of these aspects.

 The `svg_to_si` program compiles an SVG file into a much more efficient binary representation, suitable for inclusion in an asset bundle.
 It can be run with `dart run jovial_svg:svg_to_si`, or if you have an Android Vector Drawable, `dart run jovial_svg:avd_to_si`.
+This speeds runtime loading by an order of magnitude.

-You can pre-load a `ScalableImage` using various static methods defined on the class, and use it synchronously with `ScalableImageWidget`, or directly with a Flutter `CustomPaint`.
+In order to avoid a visual flash while assets are asynchronously loaded, you can pre-load a `ScalableImage` using various static methods defined on the class.
+You can also proactively cause any embedded images to be decoded before first display.
+Once ready, your `ScalableImage` can be used synchronously with `ScalableImageWidget`, or directly with a Flutter `CustomPaint`.  `ScalableImageWidget` also has an option for the widget to do the asynchronous operations, for convenience and/or quick prototyping.

 ## Demo Program